Ingredients (Serves 4 – 5)

 Curry leaves – 1 sprig

-Chilly powder – 2 – 3 tsp (Use Kashmiri chilly powder to make it less spicy)
+Chilly powder – 2 – 3 tsp (Use Kashmiri chilly powder if you want it less spicy)

 Coriander powder – 1 tbsp